gt-crnch-rg/lucata-pathfinder-tutorial/README.md

 ## Acknowledgments
-This tutorial information is funded in part by NSF CNS #2016701, "Rogues Gallery: A Community Research Infrastructure for Post-Moore Computing".
-We are greatly appreciative of the assistance from Lucata for slides that we have included as well as general support and assistance in supporting the Pthfinder platform.
+This tutorial information is funded in part by NSF CNS #2016701, ["Rogues Gallery: A Community Research Infrastructure for Post-Moore Computing"](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2016701).
+We are greatly appreciative of the assistance from Lucata for slides that we have included as well as general support and assistance in supporting the Pathfinder platform.

 ### Previous Versions of This Tutorial